Pfizer and BioNTech say their COVID-19 vaccine is over 90% effective | Health

 The company did not break down exactly how many of those who fell ill received the vaccine.
 Still, over 90% effectiveness implies that no more than 8 of the 94 people who caught COVID-19 had been given the vaccine, which was administered in two shots about three weeks apart.
 The efficacy rate is well above the 50% effectiveness required by the U.S. Food and Drug Administration for a coronavirus vaccine.

 To confirm the efficacy rate, Pfizer said it would continue the trial until there are 164 COVID-19 cases among participants.
-Given the recent spike in U.S. infection rates, that number could be reached by early December, Gruber said.
+Bourla told CNBC on Monday that based on rising infection rates, the trial could be completed before the end of November.
 The data have yet to be peer-reviewed or published in a medical journal.
 Pfizer said it would do so once it has results from the entire trial.

+"These are interesting first signals, but again they are only communicated in press releases," said Marylyn Addo, head of tropical medicine at the University Medical Center Hamburg-Eppendorf in Germany.
+"Primary data are not yet available and a peer-reviewed publication is still pending.
+We still have to wait for the exact data before we can make a final assessment."

 GLOBAL RACE The global race for a vaccine has seen wealthier countries forge multibillion-dollar supply deals with drugmakers like Pfizer, AstraZeneca Plc and Johnson & Johnson, raising questions over when middle income and poorer nations will get access to inoculations.